Best Chess Openings for Beginners

 Scandinavian Defense

-This is a great chess opening for beginners because it forces the other player to come out of their comfort zone and play an opening that they are probably not used to play.
+In the Scandinavian Defense, Black decides to immediately challenge the center with 1…d5, threatening White’s pawn on e4.
+This is a great chess opening for beginners because it forces the other player to come out of their comfort zone and play an opening that they are probably not used to.

 Petroff Defense

-1.e4 e5 2.Nf3 Nf6.
+1.e4 e5 2.Nf3 Nf6

 Petroff Defense